cundd/rest/Documentation/_Home.md

 Do you need help, have feedback or good ideas?
 Feel free to send an email to [support@cundd.net](mailto:support@cundd.net) or write a message at [gitter.im/cundd/rest](https://gitter.im/cundd/rest).

 If you found a bug please create an issue at [GitHub](https://github.com/cundd/rest/issues).

+🥂 If you like the extension and want to support its development you can checkout [paypal.me/cundd](paypal.me/cundd).